meditationstuff/protocol_1/index.md

 # <a id="p18" href="#p18">p18:</a>

-Explore the It-ness-in-itself-ness / it-as-itself-ness / self-evident-ness of sensations, especially-but-not-exclusively with respect to "self" related sensations and/or/also what Bruce Mangan calls the "nonsensory fringe of consciousness" ("(non-)sensory," here, being  "not the typical/traditional sense doors.")
+Explore the it-ness-in-itself-ness / it-as-itself-ness / self-evident-ness of sensations, especially-but-not-exclusively with respect to "self" related sensations and/or/also what Bruce Mangan calls the "nonsensory fringe of consciousness" ("(non-)sensory," here, being  "not the typical/traditional sense doors.")

 I sometimes call this/these “back-and-beside-and-behind” phenomenology, sort of peripheral, sort of inner space, sort of locational but not, and so on.